Janmejay50010/ACNProject/README.md

 ![Image](./DonaArchitecture.png)

 Every content in DONA is associated with a publishing entity called a Principle (owner).
 Names in DONA are of the form P:L, where P is cryptrographic hash of public key and L is an owner assigned label.
-Meta-data associated with each content con- tains the full public key and digital digest signed by the owner.
-The P part of the name ensures provenance and the signature in the meta-data ensures content integrity. public key and L is an owner assigned label.
+Meta-data associated with each content contains the full public key and digital digest signed by the owner.
+The P part of the name ensures provenance and the signature in the meta-data ensures content integrity.
-Name resolution is performed using the route-by-name paradigm deployed above the
+Name resolution is performed using the route-by-name paradigm deployed above the IP layer.
-IP layer.
 Name resolution entities are referred to as resolution handlers (RHs).
 Each domain or administrative entity owns one logical RH.
-These
-RHs are organized hierarchically following the organizational and social structure of the Inter- net.
-The resolution infrastructure offers a very simple interface, providing only two oper-
+These RHs are organized hierarchically following the organizational and social structure of the
-ations: FIND(P:L) and REGISTER(P:L).
+Internet.
+The resolution infrastructure offers a very simple interface, providing only two operations: FIND(P:L) and REGISTER(P:L).
-FIND(P:L) locates the object named P:L, while REGISTER(P:L) sets up necessary states in the
-RHs to route subsequent FIND messages effec- tively.
+FIND(P:L) locates the object named P:L, whileREGISTER(P:L) sets up necessary states in the RHs to route subsequent FIND messages effectively.
 Routing between the RHs is performed directly on the name.

 ## Working
 * For Starting Router: python3 Router.py [RouterLabel] [ParentRouterLabel]